GreenMeteor/composer/docs/README.md

 ## Donations

 If you find the HumHub Composer module useful, consider supporting its development by making a [donation](https://www.paypal.com/donate/?hosted_button_id=FK8EHM8LHEG3Q).
 Your contribution helps us continue improving and maintaining the module for the benefit of the community.

-> **Notice:** This module is recommended for development or special case instances only; production use is not advised unless necessary.